hm-lang/core/proposals/README.md

 and they should therefore be defined before this function is called.
 Even if `Int;` here is a temporary, it is defined before this function (and not deleted after the function call).
-TODO: does this just increase our stack variables without end?  we probably want to allow getting rid of stack variables here.  we probably could annotate functions as "need temporaries to last" (or not), and try to decide this at compile time.  if we don't know (e.g., the function is a lambda), we'll check at runtime.

 Here is an example where the return value is a function which uses the another function from the input.
 This is ok because the returned